don/sencha-virtual-model-field/README.md

 # Virtual Fields in Sencha Models

-I wanted to display a user's full name in an [Sencha Touch Select](http://dev.sencha.com/deploy/touch/docs/?class=Ext.form.Select) control.
+I wanted to display a user's full name in a [Sencha Touch Select](http://dev.sencha.com/deploy/touch/docs/?class=Ext.form.Select) control.
 I figured this would be as easy as defining a template for the control.

     // this doesn't work
     {
         xtype: 'selectfield',
         label: 'Name',
+        store: store,
         valueField: 'id',
         tpl: '{firstName} {lastName}'
     }